 About This Site

-Context: The Sorabji Resource Site is the creation of Marc-André Roberge, (full) professor of musicology (retired as of September 2018) at the Faculty of Music at Laval University (Québec City, Canada) [Google Maps], who has been studying the life and music of Kaikhosru Shapurji Sorabji since 1983, or even 1976, when he discovered his music by reading the Guide to the Pianist’s Repertoire by Maurice Hinson (1930-2015) and proceeded to purchase some scores from Oxford University Press.
-Creating this website was part of the author’s sabbatical project (2008-2009).
+Context: The Sorabji Resource Site is the creation of Marc-André Roberge, professor of musicology (retired as of September 2018) at the Faculty of Music at Laval University (Québec City, Canada) [Google Maps], who has been studying the life and music of Kaikhosru Shapurji Sorabji since 1983, or even 1976, when he discovered his music by reading the Guide to the Pianist’s Repertoire by Maurice Hinson (1930-2015) and proceeded to purchase some scores from Oxford University Press.
+Creating this website was part of a sabbatical project (2008-2009).

 Content: The Sorabji Resource Site, which can be used as a kind of Sorabji handbook, puts the emphasis on raw data: lists, compilations, tables, analytical charts, links, etc. It gathers most of the research data that I needed to collect and manage as part of my work towards my critical biography published on 14 August 2013 on the occasion of the 121st anniversary of Sorabji’s birth, Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji.
 Unlike the biography, the website does not use Sorabji’s extensive correspondence.
 Furthermore, the visitor will not find interpretation, comments, critical insights, etc. Indeed, the introductory paragraphs to the pages are usually short and factual.
 The focus is strictly on making available to all, at no cost and without any of the hassles too common on websites, an extensive compendium of information gathered from the primary sources.
 It will hopefully serve as a sound basis for further research.
 Besides the growing number of editions, performances, and recordings, this is how the groundwork admirably laid by Paul Rapoport with Sorabji: A Critical Celebration (1992, repr.
 1994) will lead to a better understanding of the composer’s life and music.
 The frequent references to Rapoport’s book are always shown as SCC.